keithzjchoe/household-energy-bigdata/README.md

 | Apache Hive | 21.10s |

 **Why the difference:**
-- **Spark** processes data in memory, minimising disk I/O — ideal for iterative and repeated queries
+- **Spark** processes data in memory, minimising disk I/O, ideal for iterative and repeated queries
-- **MapReduce** writes intermediate results to disk between map and reduce stages — efficient for large-scale batch but slower than Spark
+- **MapReduce** writes intermediate results to disk between map and reduce stages, efficient for large-scale batch but slower than Spark
 - **Hive** translates SQL to MapReduce internally, adding an extra translation layer overhead

 ---